Saint Louis University School of Social Work

-The Saint Louis University School of Social Work is established in 1930 and continually accredited since 1933, the school offers students and faculty an opportunity to follow the Jesuit tradition of being "women and men for others."
+The Saint Louis University School of Social Work is the graduate school for social work of Saint Louis University.
+Established in 1930 and continually accredited since 1933, the school offers students and faculty an opportunity to follow the Jesuit tradition of being "women and men for others."

 Rankings and accreditation

 SLU's School of Social Work is fully accredited by the Council on Social Work Education (CSWE) – a recognition it has held since 1952.

-U.S. News & World Report ranks the school among the top 25% in the nation.
+In 2024, U.S. News & World Report ranked the school 43rd out of 319 in the nation.

 Degrees and programs

 SLU's School of Social Work offers two undergraduate degrees, three master's, six dual-degree master's, one PhD, and two certificates.

 Location and facilities

 Saint Louis University's School of Social Work is located in Tegeler Hall, on the main Frost Campus in midtown St. Louis, Missouri.